orientechnologies/orientdb-docs/src/misc/Stress-Test-Tool.md

 * the **m** parameter sets the type of database to be stressed.
 * the **c** parameter sets the concurrency level, as the number of threads that will be launched.
 Every thread will execute the complete operationSe.
 If not present, it defaults to 4.
 * the **tx** parameter sets the number of operations to be included in a transaction.
 This value must be lesser than the number of creates divided by the threads number and the iterations number.
 If the **tx** parameter is not present, all the operations will be executed outside transactions.
 * the **w** parameter defines the workloads.
-To specify multipel workloads, use the comma (`,`) to separate them, but do not use any space.
+To specify multiple workloads, use the comma (`,`) to separate them, but do not use any space.
 Workloads are pluggable, the available ones are:
 	* **CRUD**, executes, in order, (C)reate, (R)ead, (U)pdate and (D)elete operations.
 The `<workload-params>` must follow the format `C#R#U#D#`, where the '#' is a number:
 		* C1000 defines 1000 Create operations
 		* R1000 defines 1000 Read operations